 - A motel provides such items to guests as continental breakfast and stationery for which they do not impose a separate charge.
 No tax has yet been paid.
 The cost of items other than personal hygiene items are subject to use tax.

 - A builder purchases a combination of building supplies and tools on which the supplier does not charge Transaction Privilege Tax.
 The cost of the tools and any supplies which are not incorporated into a building project are subject to use tax.

 - A person purchases an item and does not pay city Transaction Privilege Tax because he claimed an exemption with the retailer in error.
 He later discovers that he had claimed an exemption to which he was not entitled.
 He should then pay use tax on the item.

 - A member of a chain of stores obtains catalogs, newspaper inserts, and other printed material from their out-of-state parent company.
 No city tax has been paid on the printing.
 The material is then distributed in the City.
 This material is subject to use tax.

 You should keep records of the tangible personal property you purchase for purposes of complying with the use tax.
 Copies of invoices must be kept to support the cost of purchases and to evidence the amounts of Transaction Privilege Tax paid to your suppliers.
 You should be aware that some suppliers will charge the state Transaction Privilege Tax but will not charge a city Transaction Privilege Tax, leaving you with the obligation to pay the city use tax.

 Use tax is reported on the same form that licensed businesses use to report their Transaction Privilege Tax.
 Individuals and businesses who are not required to be licensed may occasionally need to report an isolated transaction subject to use tax.
-In this case come to the office or call to make arrangements to make a one-time report.
+In this case go to the ADOR office or submit a letter with the information to make arrangements for a one-time report.